yowainwright/install-perfection/README.md

 [![Github](https://badgen.net/badge/icon/github?icon=github&label&color=grey)](https://github.com/yowainwright/install-perfection)

-_**Install dependencies with control, perfectly 💖**_
+_**Install dependencies with control, (perfection) 💖**_

 Sometimes, you need nuance and control over your npm dependencies.

-You might want to minimize your `node_module` folder size when shipping to production.
-Or, you might want to switch dependencies on the fly.
+> You might want to minimize your `node_module` folder size when shipping to production.<br>
+> Or, you might want to switch dependencies on the fly.

 For this, **Install Perfection** might be the tool you need.

 ---